 His servants tell me he has gone to Marseilles for a week's stay, to visit the Messieurs Danglars and Villefort.
 No matter, I informed them.
 I paid the one called Jacopo to summon me to the Chateau de Monte Cristo the moment the Count returns, and conduct me to his rooms secretly.
 Until then, I shall wait, and thank God for returning me my Edmond.

-End note: I recently finished reading the book and watched the movie.
+A/N: I recently finished reading the book and watched the movie.
 I find both to be very good, and this had been sitting in the back of my mind waiting to be written for awhile now.
 I hope you enjoyed it.